<-Frontpage

 Adaptive GIS

-Adaptive GIS, situated at the crossroad of both Human-computer interaction, software adaptivity and geographical information systems, is an emerging .
+Adaptive GIS, situated at the crossroad of both Human-computer interaction, software adaptivity and geographical information systems, is a booming field of research.
 By integrating recent contribution in those domains, we derive GIS content and interface according to a given context and suited to users needs.
 Within an adaptive GIS, geographical data should be presented to the user with a specific attention to her/his characteristics, and the current context.

-Our generic framework for an adaptive GIS considers 3 sources of "knowledge" allowing the derivation of a context of execution:
+An adaptive GIS considers 3 sources of "knowledge" allowing the derivation of a context at the execution time:

 - The geographical context identifies to which degree GIS services are available according to the user location and the spatial distribution of the services available.